The Roman Holidays

 EP1 Double Date Sep 09, 1972

 The Holiday’s landlord, Mr. Evictus, plans to evict them after Brutus, their pet lion, tromps all over his wet cement.
 But he changes his mind when Hap, their teenage son, mentions the upcoming prom.
-He offers them a deal to stay—if they get a date for his daughter, Snobia, for the prom and she has a good time.
+He offers them a deal to remain: first, get a date for his daughter, Snobia, for the prom and, secondly, she must have a good time.

 EP2 The Lion's Share Sep 16, 1972